 The Basotho people must have a stake in the production and distribution of their culture.

-Blankets are to Basotho people a cultural emblem.
+Blankets are a cultural emblem to Basotho people.
 Our blankets, much like the cow, are central to every rite of passage in our culture; from childbirth to marriage to burial ceremonies and everything else in between.
 Originally, we made our blankets out of animal hide and furs, adapting them according to the season.
-In the early 19th century, European woollen blankets were introduced in our lands by traders and missionaries and notably to founding father of the Basotho nation King Moshoeshoe in 1860.
+In the early 19th century, European wool blankets were introduced in our lands by traders and missionaries and notably to founding father of the Basotho nation King Moshoeshoe in 1860.
 These new blankets were infused into our communities and gained relevance as part of our unique heritage.

 But thanks to the capitalist hunger of Europeans in Southern Africa and the rise of industrial technology, people have ascended our mountains to profit from our prized possession.
 Blanket manufacturer Aranda, producing blankets near Johannesburg, South Africa since 1951, was appointed as the exclusive manufacturer of our heritage blankets in the 1990s.
 This gives Aranda a near monopoly on the blanket market in Lesotho.
 Lesotho on the other hand, despite having a relatively large textile industry, has never been able to produce a successful blanket manufacturer locally and yet the blanket is one of our most treasured symbols.